 Rejoin Sessions options include:

 For example, browsers often save the URLs of opened tabs and try to restore the sessions after a restart, causing a deep link.
 This behavior may be undesirable (for example if a URL points to a page in the middle of a multi-step wizard).
-Selecting Disabled, starts a new session and redirects to the application's home page.
+By selecting Disable, Application Express starts a new session and redirects to the application's home page.

 Only three substitution items are supported: